 Related: Garlicky Mashed Red Potatoes

 These mashed sweet potatoes are a fantastic healthy side dish that works with just about any meal!
 Here are a few notes on this recipe:

 - This recipe was born out of a recipe fail — a sweet potato shepherd’s pie that used a similar potato mixture for the top.
 It’s always encouraging when failure can result in success!
 (Isn’t that how breakfast cereal was invented?)

-- Goat cheese crumbles on some leftover potatoes were fabulous; a good embellishment if you’re looking for one.
+- Adding goat cheese crumbles on some leftover potatoes was fabulous; a good embellishment if you’re looking for one.

-- We’re taking a poll: do you prefer your potatoes dramatic (the first and second photos), or subdued (third photo)?
+- We’re taking a poll on photography style: do you prefer your potatoes dramatic (the first and second photos), or subdued (third photo)?

 - 1½ pounds sweet potatoes